Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Dionysus also went by the name Eleutherios, Greek for liberator (Liber by the Romans), this was owing to the sense of freedom experienced by his followers which was brought about by his wine, music and ecstatic dance.

-Another of the many names Dionysus went by was Dendritēs – he of the tree, or Endendros – he in the tree, as he was closely linked to trees, especially the fig tree.
+Another of the many names Dionysus went by was Dendritēs , he of the tree, or Endendros, he who is in the tree, as he was closely linked to trees, especially the fig tree.

 The snake and phallus were also symbols of Dionysus in ancient Greece and Rome.